 Before you sign a lease agreement, you should carefully investigate its terms to make sure the lease meets your business's needs.

-First, consider the amount of rent -- make sure you can afford it -- and the length of the lease.
-You probably don't want to tie yourself to a five- or ten-year lease if you can help it; your business may grow faster than you expect or the location might not work out for you.
+First, consider the amount of rent—make sure you can afford it—and the length of the lease.
+You probably don't want to tie yourself to a five- or ten-year lease if you can help it; your business could grow faster than you expect or the location might not work out for you.
 A short-term lease with renewal options is usually safer.

-Other, less conspicuous items spelled out in the lease may be just as crucial to your business's success.
+Other, less conspicuous items spelled out in the lease might be just as crucial to your business's success.
 For instance, if you expect your camera repair business to depend largely on walk-in customers, be sure that your lease gives you the right to put up a sign that's visible from the street.
-Or, if you are counting on being the only sandwich shop inside a new commercial complex, make sure your lease prevents the landlord from leasing space to a competitor.
+Or, if you're counting on being the only sandwich shop inside a new commercial complex, make sure your lease prevents the landlord from leasing space to a competitor.

 The following list includes many items that are often addressed in commercial leases.
 Pay attention to terms regarding:

-The Americans with Disabilities Act.
 The Americans with Disabilities Act (ADA) requires all businesses that are open to the public or that employ more than 15 people to have premises that are accessible to disabled people.
-Make sure that you and your landlord are in agreement about who will pay for any needed modifications, such as adding a ramp or widening doorways to accommodate wheelchairs.
+Make sure that you and your landlord are in agreement about who'll pay for any needed modifications, such as adding a ramp or widening doorways to accommodate wheelchairs.

 Need a lawyer?
 Start here.